 Why Is Heroin So Addictive?

 For many, this is a logical question.
 Why would someone try heroin knowing the hazard it can cause to our mental and physical health?
-Though it seems black and white, there are many gray areas when it comes to understanding opioids, including where we can first get them, which is often medical professionals.
+Though it seems black and white, there are many gray areas when it comes to understanding opioids, including where we can first get them; which is often medical professionals.

 Heroin and prescription pain medication are both classified as an opioid.
 Opioids, to put simply, attach themselves to opioid receptors (found on nerve cells) in the body, which can decrease the pain a person is feeling.
 Because of this bodily reaction, these drugs can in-turn make someone feel happy or extremely relaxed.
-I case you were wondering why is heroin so addictive?
+In case you were wondering why is heroin so addictive?
 This is why.

-Prescribed painkillers can be extremely addictive, as it slowly alters the chemicals within the brain.
+Prescribed painkillers can be extremely addictive as it slowly alters the chemicals within the brain.
 Though it is less likely for addiction to occur with short-term use, it isn’t uncommon for many to seek out narcotics after their pain subsides.
-Once a person begins using pain medicine for nonmedical use, their chances of heroin use increases drastically.
-In fact, 1 in 15 people who use nonmedical prescription pain medicine will try heroin within the next 10 years.
+Once a person begins using pain medicine for non-medical use, their chances of heroin use increases drastically.
+In fact, 1 in 15 people who use non-medical prescription pain medicine will try heroin within the next 10 years.

 Luckily for those who suffer from addiction, there are IOPs near Massachusetts that exist solely to help you or your loved ones on their journey to heroin addiction help with our treatment centers.
 Our professionals work closely with our patients to ensure the most comprehensive services we can offer.
 With more questions, call our experts at GateHouse Treatment today at (855) 448-3588.
 We are available to you 24/7.